Srikakulam peasant uprising: Origin

 The Telangana Rebellion that occurred between 1946 and 1947 left a deep impression on the communist movement going on in India.
 This ensued an internal debate and formulation of the "Andhra Thesis" where the communists from Andhra Pradesh urged that for the sake of Indian Revolution the communist movement must follow the style of communist movement in China.
 In June 1948, the "Andra Letter" was articulated that emphasised on the strategy of protracted people's war and new democracy based on Maoism.

-The communists had gained a prominent mass base in the tribal regions of Srikakulam since early 1950s under leadership of two school teachers: Vempatapu Satyanarayana and Adibhatla Kailasam.
+The communists had gained a prominent mass base in the tribal regions of Srikakulam since the early 1950s under leadership of two school teachers: Vempatapu Satyanarayana and Adibhatla Kailasam.
 The songs and verses of poet Subbarao Panigrahi also had a great involvement.
 With the deepening debate and crisis within the major communist parties and subsequent upheaval of naxalbari the leadership aligned themselves with the newly formed All India Coordination Committee of Communist Revolutionaries which later transformed into Communist Party of India (Marxist–Leninist).

 Uprising

 On 31 October 1967, two persons associated with the communists, Koranna and Manganna were killed by landlords at Levidi village while the two were going to attend Girijan Samagam Conference.
 In retaliation the Girijans started retaliating by land, property and food grain seizure from the landlords.
-This activities spread in different villages paralyzing the local police for six months until additional police forces were send by the government.
+This activities spread in different villages paralyzing the local police for six months until additional police forces were sent by the government.
 The tribals started facing severe offensive.
 The leadership started organizing the mass upheaval into an organized movement by forming peasant guerrilla squads and a more systemic resistance.